oporoke/compusconnect/USER_MANUAL.md

 Your **Dashboard** is the best place to understand your child's progress.
 It contains:
 -   **Live Feed**: A real-time log of important events, such as when a grade is posted or attendance is marked.
 -   **AI Weekly Digest**: Click the "Generate" button in this tab to get an AI-powered summary of the week's highlights ("Kudos") and areas that need attention ("Concerns").
--   **Chatbot**: A chat widget is available on the dashboard to ask questions about your child's grades and attendance.
+-   **Chatbot**: A chat widget is available on the dashboard to ask questions like "What were my latest grades?" or "What's my attendance percentage?".

 #### **Academic Progression Tools**
 -   **Adaptive Learning**: Navigate to **Academics > Adaptive Learning** for a mock quiz that adjusts its difficulty based on your answers.
 -   **Gamification**: Go to **Academics > Gamification** to see a mock leaderboard and a list of earned achievement badges.
 -   **LMS Discussions**: In the **LMS** module, visit **Discussions** to participate in mock class forums.
 -   **Life Path Simulator**: Navigate to **Academics > Life Path** to explore potential career paths and get an AI-generated academic roadmap.
+-   **Self-Admission**: Students can use the `/self-admission` page to fill out their admission forms online.

 ---